LoDAlphA/Eastern-Sun-Rises/readme.txt

--buffed ravens, they get a 5% base chance for open wounds and are now affected by auras -fixed protection from evil, now works as intended -buffed druid creepers, they attack slightly more often now
+-buffed ravens, they get a 5% base chance for open wounds and are now affected by auras -fixed protection from evil, now works as intended -buffed druid creepers, they attack slightly more often now -higher level rare javalins now spawn with replenish again -lowered CtC Splash Damage on Jewels to 5/10/10/15, the first two can spawn on rare jewels, the later can spawn only on mag jewels while the 10 Ctc a higher chance has than on rare jewels -the Killcounter can be forged with 2 Maples + PG Ruby/Saphire/Amethyst or Emerald to get +Vitality, Energy, Strength or Dexterity per Kills, however the Maples are lost if you unforge the Killcounter

 - Remove Sprite Limit
 - TCP/IP Delay fix - Hyperjoin Multiplayers